Year Started: 1986

 The newer vessels carry 335 crewmembers.
 These ships come with no DVD players but have extensive video on demand capabilities for newer release movies, documentaries and most impressive the recording and availability (on demand) of any lectures given during the cruise by the excellent roster of historians and regional experts.
 The only drawback is the very small television screens which are barely visible from the far corner of the bed.

-In 2014 Seabourn announced that it will build a fourth ship that will be somewhat larger than anything else in the fleet.
-It is estimated that it will carry about 550 passengers, enough to make up the difference for the loss of the three smaller ships that are going to Windstar cruises.The Experience
+In 2014 Seabourn announced that it will build a fourth ship, Encore - scheduled to arrive in 2016.
+It will be 26% larger than the Odyssey class at 40,335 gross tons.
+It will carry about 604 passengers, enough to make up the difference for the loss of the three smaller ships that are going to Windstar cruises.The Experience

 All cabins are on Seabourn are described as suites in the brochure, each coming with a complimentary bottle of champagne to welcome you aboard.
 Inside are flat-screen TVs with DVD players and Bose Wave sound systems on the older ships, and iPod adaptors for music on the newer ships.